mopioid/Borderlands-Commander/README.md

 Right clicking the system tray icon provides all of Borderlands Commander's settings. ![Borderlands Commander Settings](https://i.imgur.com/O53L523.png)

-The "Show Feedback" option tells Borderlands Commander to print out details in game when you use its functions.
+The "Show Feedback" option tells Borderlands Commander to print out details in game when you use some of its functions.
 ![Feedback](https://i.imgur.com/2m4RA4x.png)

 The "Symbol Bindings" and "Numpad Bindings" options choose which set of key bindings Borderlands Commander will use.
 See below.